210 Social Work/Speech and Hearing Sciences

 The advanced curriculum provides in-depth knowledge and skills needed for advanced practice in the social work profession.
 The advanced curriculum is being revised.
 Check the School's website, socialwork.uw.edu for current information.

-Admission to the MSW. program requires formal admission to the Graduate School as well as to the School of Social Work.
-Applicants must have a bachelor's degree, a strong academic background, and social-service experience.
-Applicants submit official transcripts from all colleges and universities attended, references, application forms, résumé, and an admission essay to be considered for autumn-quarter entry.
+Formal admission to the Graduate School as well as to the School of Social Work.
+Bachelor's degree, strong academic background, and social-service experience.
+Official transcripts from all colleges and universities attended, references, application forms, résumé, and an admission essay to be considered for autumn-quarter entry.
 January 15 is the closing date for receipt of applications and materials.
 Admission is competitive and selection is based on a review of the applicant's submitted materials.
 Current application materials can be obtained from the School's Admissions Office website at socialwork.uw.edu/admissions/.

 Minimum 46 credits (advanced standing program); 75 credits (day and extended degree programs), as follows: